Zain-S1/customer-churn-risk-analysis/README.md

 This project analyzes customer churn patterns to identify high-risk segments and quantify revenue exposure.
 The objective is to design a decision-focused Business Intelligence dashboard that supports retention strategy and risk prioritization.

+The analysis combines exploratory data analysis, feature engineering, and KPI-driven dashboard design to translate churn insights into actionable business intelligence.

 ## 🎯 Business Objective
 * Measure overall churn rate and revenue at risk
 * Identify the strongest churn drivers